Pediatric heart surgery

 When your child is discharged from the hospital, parents and caregivers are taught what activities are okay for their child to do, how to care for the incision(s), and how to give medicines their child may need.

 Your child needs at least several more weeks at home to recover.
 Talk with your provider about when your child can return to school or day care.

 Your child will need follow-up visits with a cardiologist (heart doctor) every 6 to 12 months.
 Your child may need to take antibiotics before going to the dentist for teeth cleaning or other dental procedures, to prevent serious heart infections.
 Ask the cardiologist if this is necessary.

 The outcome of heart surgery depends on the child's condition, the type of defect, and the type of surgery that was done.
 Many children recover completely and lead normal, active lives.

 Webb GD, Smallhorn JF, Therrien J, Redington AN.
-Congenital heart disease.
-In: Zipes DP, Libby P, Bonow RO, Braunwald E, eds.
-Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine, 8th ed.
-St. Louis, Mo; WB Saunders; 2007:chap 61.
+Congenital heart disease In: Mann DL, Zipes DP, Libby P, Bonow RO, Braunwald E, eds.
+Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
+10th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 62.